gobuffalo/x/preware/trailing_slash/README.md

 ### Pre-wares:

-  1. **RemoveTrailingSlash:** This will check for if the requested path has a trailing slash and remove it.
+  1. **RemoveTrailingSlash:** This will check for if the requested path has a trailing slash and remove it, so `/foo/` will become `/foo` as far as the router is conserned.
+WARNING: THIS WILL BREAK YOUR ROUTING FOR A MAPPING IF YOU HAVE MAPPED THAT ROUTE WITH A TRAILING SLASH!